 - Over Age Pension age

-- Under the Income and Assets Test limits
+- Under the income and assets test limits

-- An Australian resident, normally for more than 10 years.
+- An Australian resident (an Australian citizen or permanent visa holder residing in Australia), normally for more than 10 years.

 The Age Pension is the primary social security payment for people who have reached Age Pension age."